 So, if you patched, did you also check for indicators of compromise and verify no adversaries were present?

-Consider that Microsoft Email Exchange is one of the market leaders in the space and, according to a 2020 report, on-premise deployments — those affected by the attack — comprise 43% of global Exchange mailboxes.
+Consider that Microsoft Email Exchange is one of the market leaders in the space and on-premise deployments — those affected by the attack — still comprise a portion of global Exchange mailboxes.
 The chances are high that someone in your business or greater business ecosystem hasn’t applied the patch or taken effective mitigation actions once the patch was applied to check for compromise.

 3. Who can you trust now?